Boyle-Lab/NanoPal-Snakemake/README.markdown

 When running on the cluster you're not supposed to do any real work on the login nodes, so you should use Slurm to invoke the `./run-glakes.sh` call on a Slurm worker node.
-The `run.sbat` file does that, so copy and edit that to your liking and use `sbatch my-run.sbat` to kick off the Snakemake controller, which will then fan out the tasks to other nodes.
+The `run.sbat` file does that, so copy and edit that to point at your run config and use `sbatch my-run.sbat` to kick off the Snakemake controller, which will then fan out the tasks to other nodes.

 ## Output